khushipatel56/KPatel-Package/README.md

    install.packages("devtools")

 2. Use devtools::install_github() to install the KPatel package.
-Replace yourusername with your actual GitHub username:
+Replace yourusername with GitHub username:

-   devtools::install_github("khushipatel56/KPatel-Package")
+   devtools::install_github("khushipatel56/KPatel")

 3. After installing, load the package with:

-   library(KPatel-Package)
+   library(KPatel)